Skip to content

 val realtime = pulsar.getRealtimeComposer()

-// Start a continuous haptic
+// Begin a continuous haptic — required before set(...) will play

 realtime.set(amplitude = 0.5f, frequency = 0.8f)